Output-sensitive Conjunctive Query Evaluation: Main Result

-To prove this result, we will show that the size of the intermediate result that is materialized in~\autoref{line:j} for an internal node $s$ is bounded by $|\tOUT| \cdot (|R_{\chi(s)}| / \Delta)$.
+To prove this result, we will show that the size of the intermediate result that is materialized in~\autoref{line:j} for an internal node $s$ is bounded by $|\tOUT| \cdot (|R^\mD_{\chi(s)}| / \Delta)$.

-Consider the point in the algorithm where we join the node $s$ with its children nodes $t_1, \dots, t_k$, as shown in Figure~\ref{fig:jt}.
-Let $v$ be any valuation over the variables $\bx$ such that $v(\bx_\mF) \in Q(\mD)$.
+Consider the point in the algorithm where we join the node $s$ with its children nodes $t_1, \dots, t_k$, as shown in Figure~\ref{fig:jt}. \revthree{The relational instances assigned to the nodes $t_1, \dots, t_k$ may not necessarily correspond to the base relations $R^\mD_{\chi(t_i)}$ since a previous iteration of the while loop may have performed a join that led to creation of the intermediate relation $T^\mD_{\chi(t_i)}$.} Let $v$ be a tuple over the variables $\bx_{[n]}$ such that $v(\bx_\mF) \in Q(\mD)$ \revthree{and for each relation $R^\mD_J(\bx_J)$, it holds that $v(\bx_J) \in R^\mD_J$}.
 We first claim the following inequality:

-To show this, let $Z$ be the set of all variables except for the isolated free variables in the nodes $r,t_1, \dots, t_k$.
-Then, the number of output tuples that agree with valuation $v$ on $Z$ is:
+To show this, let $Z$ be \revthree{the set of all variables in the nodes $r,t_1, \dots, t_k$ except for the isolated free variables.
+Consider the join query $Q'(\bx_\mF)$ where the values for all variables except $Z$ have been fixed according to $v$ (i.e. the tuples in the relations are filtered as shown below).